50ButtonsEach/fliclib-linux-hci/ProtocolDocumentation.md

 **CouldntLoadDevice**
 The file representing the Flic Bluetooth device could not be opened, or it is reporting invalid status.
 If this happens, manually unpair the device in Windows's Bluetooth settings.

-The next two reasons might only happen if the Flic button is previously verified.

 **DeletedByThisClient** -
 The button was deleted by this client by a call to CmdDeleteButton.